tushev/aojdk-updatewatcher/README.md

 ## 💡 Key ideas

 * The updater tries to list all AdoptOpenJDK installations on your machine - automatically
-* Every time it launches (i.e., scheduled on logon), it checks for updates in background
+* Every time it launches (i.e., on logon - if scheduled), it checks for updates in background
 * If there are new versions, you will be notified
 * **For advanced users:** It also provides a lot of manual controls - but they require some fine-tuning.
 Just read the tooltips, there are tons of them.